(Originally published April 13, 2017)

 (Click on the image to download for your iPhone wallpaper.
 More soul care wallpapers here.)

-Breathe deeply.
 So whether you're tired or energetic, clueless or confident, glad or grieving, determined or doubtful.
-No matter what, He's here to remind us that His love always invites, commands, and promises: "Come to Me...
+No matter what, the Spirit (Ruach) reminds us that Yeshua's love will always invite, command, and promise: "Come to Me...
 I will give you rest."
 A soul rest that calls us to tend to ourselves + our relationships from the inside out, as trustees of our divine birthright gifts.

 Adapted from Chronological Aspects of the Life of Christ by Harold W. Hoehner.
 Copyright 1977 by The Zondervan Corporation; 1973, 1974 by Dallas Theological Seminary.
 Used by permission of The Zondervan Corporation.

-LEAVE A COMMENT: What grips your heart the most about Jesus' loyalty and focus in His last and busy week?
-He was on Abba's mission to unswervingly love us.
+LEAVE A COMMENT: What resonates with your heart the most about Yeshua's focus in His last and busy week?
+What has your week, this Passion week looked like for you?